 Description

-Said in 1977 to have had contemporary staircase and panelled doors, but extensively altered in later C20.
+The rear west elevation consists of three gabled bays.
+It was reported in 1977 that the house had a contemporary staircase and panelled doors, but it has been extensively altered in the later 20th century.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.